Looking for cheap cycling shoes? Welcome to our guide to the best SPD and road cycling shoes for under £60.

 The latest shoes from Decathlon, these have a two-bolt sole for mountain bike style cleats so you can walk in them easily.
 They look just the job for touring, commuting and even club runs.
 They're also available in all black, or with blue or red in place of orange.

 The Nylon soles of these entry-level road shoes from Merlin will take either two-bolt or three-bolt cleats and there are blocks on the heel and toe for easier walking.
-The three-strap upper is made from synthetic leather and is padded for comfort around the heel and ankle.
+The upper is made from synthetic leather, with a dial closure – almost unheard-of at this price – and is padded for comfort around the heel and ankle.
 Unlike many of the cheap cycling shoes listed here, they're available in a full range of sizes from 41 to 47, which makes them an accessible bargain unless you have very large or small feet.

 These three-strap shoes from Shimano are compatible with both two-bolt and three-bolt cleats.
 The sole is glass fibre reinforced nylon and is designed for indoor cycling as well as riding outdoors.
 The upper is made from mesh and synthetic leather and has extra cushioning for comfort.